Get free sorting mats & learn 40 preschool activities with mini erasers. You will love these fun ideas for literacy

 Hardware Storage Units – You can also store erasers in hardware storage drawers

 First, let me begin by saying that you know your kids best.
-Mini-erasers can present a choking hazard, so do not use them with kids what put things in their mouths.
+Mini-erasers can present a choking hazard, so do not use them with kids who put things in their mouths.

 - Fingers: The size of little novelty erasers is perfect for pincer grasp activities.
 Kids can pick them up and place them in containers, muffin tins, or ice cube trays or divided plastic containers.

 - Tongs, tweezers, or training chopsticks: To make the activity more challenging, ask kids to use tweezers or tongs to pick up the erasers.